MicrosoftDocs/customer-insights/topics/preview/concepts-terminology.md

 This list defines selected terms that appear frequently in Product Insights and in its supporting documentation.

-## Derived signal
+## Derived event

-A derived signal is a virtual view of a base signal.
-Derived signals are used for scoping down a base signal for export, or for cleaning up a signal containing properties that aren't necessary for exposure or export.
+A derived event is a virtual view of a base event.
+Derived signals are used for scoping down a base event for export, or for cleaning up a event containing properties that aren't necessary for exposure or export.

 ## Event

 A single occurrence of data sent to Product Insights.
-If you think of a **signal** as a flowing stream of data, an event is that stream at a specific moment.
+If you think of a **event** as a flowing stream of data, an event is that stream at a specific moment.

 ## Member